 2003 – Tom and Cindy founded and partnered with the Kerrytown District Association to start the Kerrytown Bookfest.
 This event emphasized a very strong book and paper arts component.
 Over the next 10 years the Bookfest grew into a major fall event in Ann Arbor and continues today.
 The Farmers' Market, located adjacent to Hollander's store, was filled with a multitude of book and paper arts booths and demonstrations.

-2004 – Hollander's continued their expansion and relocated their upstairs retail store to the newly vacant 5,000 square foot location on the ground floor of the Godfrey building, where it is now located.
+2004 – Hollander's continued their expansion and relocated their upstairs retail store to the newly vacant 5,000 square foot location on the ground floor of the Godfrey building.
 Ideally, it was directly above their workshop and school space.
-The store front was modified to connect the two floors and in the much larger retail store, they soon became recognized as an anchor store in the Kerrytown Shops and one of the country’s premier paper stores.
+The store front was modified to connect the two floors.
+In the much larger retail store, they soon became recognized as an anchor store in the Kerrytown Shops and one of the country’s premier paper stores.

 2005 – Hollander's formed a partnership with the American Academy of Bookbinding, a professional bookbinding school based in Telluride, Colorado.
 Through AAB, they began offering intensive one and two week long workshops in advanced bookbinding, book repair, and paper conservation.
 These classes were taught by world renowned instructors, including Don Etherington and Monique Lallier.

 2006 – Tom and Cindy celebrated their 15th year in business at Kerrytown.
-Hollander’s school grew to offering over 60 workshops a year, with nearly 1,000 students attending annually.
+Hollander’s school grew to offering over 60 workshops a year with nearly 1,000 students attending their workshops annually.
 Classes filled quickly and the school attracted participants from around the country.

-2016 – Hollander’s celebrated its 25th anniversary and announced plans to reintroduce their book and paper arts workshops in the fall, which had been on hold since 2013.
-Tom and Cindy also began writing a second book for Schifffer Publishing that focused on bookbinding and custom cases.
+2016 – Hollander’s celebrated its 25th anniversary and announced plans to reintroduce their book and paper arts workshops in the fall, which had been on hold for the past couple years.
+Tom and Cindy also began writing a second book for Schiffer Publishing that focused on both their bookbinding and box making specialties.